 Lighter cars, like those with plastic components, are lighter and more fuel efficient, producing less greenhouse gases.
 When a vehicle’s weight decreases by 10%, its fuel economy increases by 6-8%.
-Other benefits include recyclability, flexibility, design freedom and minimal corrosion.
+Other benefits include recyclability, flexibility, and minimal corrosion.

 Major Types of Plastics in Automotive